-The intent is to offer the students some 'private' one-on-one consultation on their own research, and to help the student develop a session that makes sense for the one-hour session and that 'works' to engage the other students in the class.
-Thus, it must be clear what the presenter is seeking input on, and the setup must be right for the listeners to engage, make suggestions, offer alternatives from their own experience etc. The e-mail exchanges, and the class discussions, can be frank and sometimes unsettling for the presenters because they can raise difficult questions, but they also can provide fresh insight and stimulating alternatives that are highly useful to student presenter.
+The intent is to offer the students some 'private' one-on-one consultation on their own research, and to help the student develop a session that makes sense for the one-hour session and that engages the other students in the class.
+Thus, it must be clear what input the presenter is seeking from their peers.
+The idea is for listeners to engage, make suggestions, and offer alternatives from their own experience.
+The e-mail exchanges, and the class discussions, can be frank and sometimes unsettling for the presenters because they can raise difficult questions, but they also can provide fresh insight and stimulating alternatives that are highly useful to student presenter.

-Note that since the instructor will use the student presentation as a teaching opportunity, students should expect interjections and commentary from the instructor that will draw out generic issues, link to past/future topics, ask key questions etc. These are thus informal working sessions and not formal presentations of end products (i.e., this is not an uninterrupted presentation like at a conference or to a committee).
+Note that the student presentations are more dialogical.
+During the presentation, students should expect engagement from the instructor that will draw out generic issues, link to past/future topics, ask key questions etc. These are thus informal working sessions and not formal presentations of end products (i.e., this is not an uninterrupted presentation like at a conference or to a committee).